Table Of Contents

 Some things to note here are that you:

-- Provisioned Concurrency also charges you for Requests and Duration when it is enabled and executed for your function.
+• Provisioned Concurrency also charges you for Requests and Duration when enabled and executed for your function.

-- The service calculates PC from the time you enable it on your function to the point in time you disable it, rounded up to the closest five minutes.
-Price varies with the amount of memory you provide to your function AND the level of concurrency you configure on it.
+• The service calculates the PC from when you enable it on your function to when you disable it, rounded up to the nearest five minutes.
+The price varies with the amount of memory you provide to your function AND the level of concurrency you configure on it.

-- The service calculates Duration starting from the point at which your code begins running until it returns or terminates, and then rounds it to the nearest one millisecond.
-Price varies with the amount of memory you dedicate to your function.
+• The service calculates Duration from when your code begins running until it returns or terminates and then rounds it to the nearest one millisecond.
+The price varies with the amount of memory you dedicate to your function.

 There’s just one more billable consideration.